danieldistler-1/Distler-portfolio/dataviz2.md

 # Visualizing Government Debt

-The visualizations below, utilize data from the Organisation for Economic Co-operation and Development (OECD) on the Debt-to-GDP ratio for member countries.
+The visualizations below utilize data from the Organisation for Economic Co-operation and Development (OECD) on the Debt-to-GDP ratio for member countries.
 [OECD notes](https://data.oecd.org/gga/general-government-debt.htm) that Debt-to-GDP ratio is a "a key indicator for the sustainability of government finance".
 The quantity can be simply calculated as a nation's debt / the nation's GDP.

 ## 2009 Government Debt in the European Union